MicrosoftDocs/ai-builder/ai-builder-docs/object-detection-model-in-flow.md

     > [!div class="mx-imgBorder"]
     > ![Specify my image](media/flow-my-image-2.png "Specify my image")

-1. To retrieve the name of the detected object or objects on the image, use the **Detected object name** column. <!-- I don't see this column.
-Deon suggests that I ask Vivek -->
+1. To retrieve the name of the detected object or objects on the image, use the **Detected object name** column.

 Congratulations!
 You've created a flow that uses an object detection AI Builder model.
 Select **Save** on the top right, and then select **Test** to try out your flow.